yw229/VcfParser/README.rst

     * ``Record.FILTER``
     * ``Record.INFO``

-plus three more attributes to handle genotype information:
+plus attributes to handle genotype information:

     * ``Record.FORMAT``
     * ``Record.samples``
     * ``Record.genotype``

-``samples`` and ``genotypes``, not being the title of any column, is left lowercase.
+``samples`` and ``genotype``, not being the title of any column, are left lowercase.
 The format of the fixed fields is from the spec.
 Comma-separated lists in the VCF are converted to lists.
 In particular, one-entry VCF lists are converted to one-entry Python lists (see, e.g., ``Record.ALT``).
 Semicolon-delimited lists